deepakgoyal10/shadisham.com/README.md

 # ShadiSham.com
-shadisham.com is designed using Html and CSS
+shadisham.com is a responsive website for desktop, tablate and mobile phones designed using Html and CSS